 Begin your day at Currumbin Wildlife Sanctuary.
 After enjoying breakfast in the park, join an exclusive tour where you can feed kangaroos, have your photo taken while cuddling a koala and listen to educational talks at the animal hospital.
 To get your pulse racing, try the TreeTop Challenge, which includes a flying fox (zip-line) over the crocodile enclosure.
-Next, take a seven-minute drive to Elephant Rock at Currumbin Beach, where you can climb the stairs to the platform for views of the Gold Coast’s famous 70 kilometres of beaches.
+Next, take a seven-minute drive to Elephant Rock at Currumbin Beach, where you can climb the stairs to the platform for views of the Gold Coast’s famous 70 kilometres (43 miles) of beaches.
 Once you’re back at ground level, host a creative sand-sculpting competition.

 Stop for lunch at Currumbin Beach Vikings Surf Life Saving Club, next to Elephant Rock.
 Known for its fresh Australian seafood and ocean views, this relaxed club boasts an alfresco terrace perched above the waves and the Vikings Room, which can accommodate up to 60 people for a seated event.
 After lunch, charter a helicopter transfer to O’Reilly’s Rainforest Retreat in the Lamington National Park, west of the Gold Coast.
 O’Reilly’s caters for groups of up to 180 people with a range of accommodation options, from single rooms to two-bedroom suites and three-bedroom villas.